lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 By adding "s" the scribe, did not meant to simply add an "s", but rather meant to replace the word "insidia" with "insidias".

-In its rendering, it looks equivalent to the addition of a missing word, but the effect or meaning of the correction is to substitute one word with another.
+In its rendering, it looks equivalent to the addition of a missing word or letter, but the effect or meaning of the correction is to substitute one word with another.

 In our view, complex detail about a how correction was precisely made is best left recorded in a `@witDetail` and in an accompanying diplomatic transcription of the witness.